mdAlnahian/independent-service-provider/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).
+## Al's LAWYERS
+*This website is for a lawyer who provides different services *learn about law
+*why law is important

+### FrameWork Or Library Used
+*React js
+*React Bootstrap
+*Firebase for authentication and authorization
+*React toastify
+*React Router
+*React firebase hook

 ### Code Splitting